sake92/tupson/README.md

 // {"@type":"Hex","num":"FFF"}
 ```

 The `@type` key is used to figure out what subtype of enum/sealed trait it is.
+Its value is the simple type of class or enum case.
+This makes JSON independent of scala/java package and it is more readable/understandable.

 ### Unusual/weird key names